 Program overview

-NeuroPioneers Pathway is a hybrid neuroscience education program led by Duke University students designed to introduce middle and high school students to brain science, medicine, and public health.
+NeuroPioneers Pathway is a hybrid neuroscience education program led by Duke University students, designed to introduce middle and high school students to brain science and conversations in health.
 Students explore how neurological development is shaped by biological, environmental, and social factors, with a focus on real-world applications in brain health and healthcare pathways.

-• Combines virtual instruction with in-person workshops, case-based discussions, and applied learning activities.
+Combines virtual instruction with in-person workshops, case-based discussions, and applied learning activities (for Durham cohort only)

 Program Structure